bmlanguage/bml/documentation.md

     *   `-I<include_path>`: Adds a directory to the include path to allow the compiler to find modules, libraries, or header files.
     *   `-cam_path <cam_path>`: Adds a directory to the CAM module path to allow the compiler to locate and use CAMs.
      *  `-enableCaching`: Enables caching of CAM outputs to speed up compilation times.
 By default, this is disabled.
-    *   `-enableAi`: Enables abstract interpretation for enhanced compile-time error detection (experimental and may increase compilation time and may not be stable).
     * `-enable-hardware-bounds-checking`: Enables hardware-assisted bounds checking using the MMU if available which may reduce or eliminate the overhead of performing runtime bounds checks.
         * `-debug-ir`: Enables outputting the intermediate representation of the code for debugging purposes.
         *  `-debug-cam`: Enables outputting debug information for the CAMs, allowing developers to understand the CAM's code and transformations.
         * `-debug-transformations`: Enables outputting information about the code transformations performed by the compiler, which allows the developer to understand how the code is being modified during the compilation process.
+        * `-debug-dsl`: To see the transformations performed by the hardware instruction DSL.
+        *    `-debug-meta`: To inspect the state of the meta-CAM execution during compile time.
+        *    `-debug-templates`: To inspect the templates that are being injected by the code.
 *   **Source-Level Debugging:** With GDB or LLDB (command-line) which allows the user to set breakpoints, inspect variables, and step through the code.
 It also allows debugging CAMs, and stepping through the CAM code.
 *   **Runtime Error Handling:**
         *   Runtime exceptions are generated when an access to a `safeArray` is performed out of bounds, or if the tracked pointer points to an invalid memory region.